vedderb/vesc_pkg/tnt/README.md

 * Code refactored thanks to contributions from Lukas Hrazky, author of Refloat.
 * _Features_
   * Yaw
-    * Yaw kp curves, similar to the roll kp curves, modify the current ouput based on yaw input.
+    * Yaw kp curves, similar to the roll kp curves, modify the current output based on yaw input.
     * Instead of using angle, like pitch and roll, yaw is measured in angle change per second (how quickly you rotate the board).
-    * Minimum erpm limits yaw response at low speeds.
+    * Minimum ERPM limits yaw response at low speeds.
     * New Yaw menu next to Roll
     * New debug section in AppUI is toggled in Specs tab, allows for accurate yaw tuning.
   * Traction control overhaul